 9. Put the name labels on before you forget what everything is

-We wholly recommend getting those name labels on as soon as you’ve got the gifts wrapped.
-But, if you don’t want to write out names for everything, you could do what Sarah E does: “I wrap each child’s presents in a different colour, so I can wrap them all in advance and know whose is whose without having to put names on.”
+If you don't want to – or don't have time to – write out name labels for everything, you could do what Sarah E does: "I wrap each child's presents in a different colour, so I can wrap them all in advance and know whose is whose without having to put names on."

 10. Don't forget where you've hidden everything

 And finally, we know this one sounds obvious but, if you like to be organised and start early, there's a fair chance you'll forget where you've stashed everything.